zoeurl/zoedowney.github.io/README.md

 This will:
 - Fetch the latest photos from Flickr photosets
 - Update all galleries in `_photos/`
-- Update `index.html` with the journal gallery
+- Update `index.html` with the gallery
 - Commit and push the changes

 ## Favicon